sylt-collab/SYLT-JSON/README.md

 }
 ```

-Thus, for example, converting this JSON string:
+Thus, converting this JSON string:

 ```JS
 [null, -1.23000456789e+2, false, "Sing ♪ a \u266B song", {"var" : [0.0, 1.500, 2, {}]}]
 ```

-Into this result (printed from above function):
+Into this result (printed by the callback example as shown above):

 ```
 [